Rayquaza01/copyedit/README.md

 ## Options

-The options are saved in `config.json`.
+The options are saved in `~/copyedit.json` and can be overridden in a config file per folder.

 -   `editor`: The command to run your preferred text editor.
 The file with the clipboard contents will be passed as an argument.
 Defaults to `vim`
 -   `default_extension`: The default file extension to use.
 Can be changed while running.
 Defaults to `txt`